These Are the 25 Best Four-Star Hotels in NYC

 Courtesy of the Algonquin Hotel, Autograph Collection

 Today, the hotel has 181 guest rooms (all equipped with a writing desk).
-Once again, it’s home to the Round Table Restaurant, which has just reopened after a six-month restoration; now the spot hosts cultural performances, discussions, and gatherings.
-Grab a drink at the Blue Bar, which features Algonquin regular Al Hirschfeld’s artwork, (you may see some of Broadway’s stars hanging out there too).
+Algonquin continues to evolve; its updates have been selective rather than sweeping.
+Once again, it’s home to the Round Table Restaurant, which underwent a restoration in 2024 and hosts cultural performances, discussions, and gatherings.
+Grab a drink at the Blue Bar, which displays the artwork of Algonquin regular Al Hirschfeld (you may see some Broadway stars hanging out there).
 Keep an eye open for Hamlet, the resident cat.
-Hamlet is the 12th generation of a long line of felines to have graced the lobby for the past 40 years.—Devorah Lev-Tov
+Hamlet is the 12th generation of a long line of felines to have graced the lobby for the past 40 years. —DLT

 The Benjamin Royal Sonesta Hotel New York